coffee4craig/coffee-4-craig-website/src/pages/index.md

   featureImage:
     alt: feature media alt text
     image: /img/home-volunteer-image.png
-  text: >
+  text: >-
-    Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.
+    Support Coffee4Craig and you’ll be helping hundreds of people affected by homelessness and poverty in Manchester.
+Together, we can make a positive difference.
   title: Make a huge difference today.
 friends:
   friendsList: